Global health and health security

 We are using our scientific know-how and partnerships to help the world better prepare for future health challenges, such as disease outbreaks with pandemic potential and antimicrobial resistance (AMR).

 Without action on AMR 10 million people could die from drug-resistant infections every year by 2050.
-That’s why we have more than 30 R&D projects across medicines and vaccines that are relevant to AMR, ranging from early- to late-stage development.
-13 of these projects target pathogens deemed ‘critical’ or ‘urgent’ by the WHO and the US Centers for Disease Control and Prevention.
+That’s why we have more than 30 R&D projects including medicines and vaccines relevant to AMR, with 17 targeting pathogens deemed ‘critical’ (by WHO) and/or ‘urgent’ by Centers for Disease Control and Prevention.
 We’re also working with governments, NGOs and other stakeholders to bolster future pandemic responses, strengthen efforts to get ahead of AMR and build more resilient healthcare systems able to cope with health security challenges.